jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 - POSIX, Linux, and Windows system headers (e.g. <unistd.h> and <windows.h>).
 - In rare cases, third_party libraries (e.g. <Python.h>).

-In mydetector.cc order your includes as follows:
+In MyFoo.cc, whose main purpose is to implement or test the stuff in G4CMPFoo2.hh, order your includes as follows:

-1. G4CMPFoo.hh
+1. G4CMPFoo2.hh
 1. A blank line
 1. G4Bar.hh
 1. A blank line